Watch the webinar now:

 Importance of the escalation process in purchasing

 In purchasing, the escalation process is essential to minimize supply chain disruptions and achieve business goals.
-A clearly defined process enables buyers to identify problems with suppliers at an early stage and respond appropriately.
+A clearly defined process enables buyers to identify problems with supplier management at an early stage and respond appropriately.
 This strengthens relationships with suppliers, increases reliability and helps to ensure quality and on-time delivery.

 • Risk management: Preventive handling of potential risks in the supply chain.